angelofallars/taskover-cli/README.md

 ![image](https://i.imgur.com/WMxJw4m.png)

-A simple todo list tool made in `python`.
+A simple todo list tool made in `python` and `SQL`.
 Manage your tasks all from the terminal! _BETA version_

 ## Usage